Dogs

 Annie

 Annie found us on November 13, 2021.
 Our sweet little Annie crossed Rainbow Bridge on October 11, 2022.
 She was a long-haired Dachshund.
 Her veterinarian thought she was around thirteen years old when she found us.
-This is her story.
+This is her extraordinary story.

 Only Indoors